MyFormworks/Formworks/README.md

 // Present as desired
 ```

-### Receiving data from a Form
+### Receive data from a Form
-To get the data from a Form, it is necessary to implement the procotol `FWFormViewControllerDelegate` in a given class.
+To get the data from a Form, it is necessary to implement the procotol `FWFormViewControllerDelegate`.
-The answers come in JSON format.
-(For more information, refer to [Form Output Format](#form-output-format))
+A form outputs a `FWFormSnapshot`.

 ```swift
 extension ExampleClass: FWFormViewControllerDelegate {
   func didSubmit(_ answers: FWFormSnapshot) {